Lyrics for Emily as interpreted by delial

 Dumbstruck with the sweetness of being

-Until we don't be told
+Till we don't be

-The meteorite is the source of the light
+Told, the meteorite is the source of the light

 And the meteor's just what we see